 Many firefighters have an irregular work schedule, and they often work long hours in rough conditions.
 Firefighters battling a wildfire, for example, may work in poor air quality, through long shifts without needed breaks.

-These factors, along with the stress and trauma exposure that comes with the job, can make firefighters susceptible to “burnout,” a condition the Federal Emergency Management Agency (FEMA) defines by the following characteristics:
+These factors can make firefighters susceptible to “burnout,” a condition the Federal Emergency Management Agency (FEMA) defines by the following characteristics:

 Signs that a firefighter may be struggling with substance use and addiction include:

 Most studies involving firefighters and substance addiction have focused on alcohol use.
 More research may be needed to determine which drugs and substances are most commonly used.